BRECON FESTIVAL BALLET WELCOMES YOU

 Our production was created by Artistic Director Katy Sinnadurai, a ballet dancer and choreographer based in Brecon.
 All principal roles were performed by professional ballet dancers, with children’s and character roles taken by local dance students and actors.
 The corps de ballet roles were performed by full-time students from King's International Ballet Academy.
 The Snowflakes chorus was sung by a local choir, and the production was accompanied by the Welsh Chamber Orchestra.

-Brecon Festival Ballet hopes to return with the full “Nutcracker” production in December 2022, accompanied once again by the wonderful Welsh Chamber Orchestra.
-This year, in order to comply with Welsh government guidance, the performances will take the form of a ballet gala, entitled “Christmas Treats from the Nutcracker”, a selection of highlights from Tchaikovsky’s magical ballet alongside other dance treats to delight and entertain our audiences once again!
+Brecon Festival Ballet WILL return with the full “Nutcracker” production in December 2022, accompanied once again by the wonderful Welsh Chamber Orchestra.
+Last year, in order to comply with Welsh government guidance, the performances took the form of a ballet gala, entitled “Christmas Treats from the Nutcracker”, a selection of highlights from Tchaikovsky’s magical ballet alongside other dance treats.
+It was a joy to be back onstage to delight and entertain our audiences once again!

 WE ARE CONTINUALLY ADDING TO THIS WEBSITE AS THE PRODUCTION EVOLVES,